 My module was made of 7 sessions that I will build upon for later teaching in the core class of the GDP major at ISS for which I am responsible.
-I paid special attention to making the material context-relevant and specific and not too theoretical, although this was of coruse a bargain.
+I paid special attention to making the material context-relevant and specific and not too theoretical, although this was of course a bargain.
 The general backbone of the course was the interplay between three key actors in public policy processes: government, private sector and civil society.
 We have also discussed inter-national and translational actors, but most of theoretical attention was given to the three mentioned actors.
-The module had the following structure:

 The experience of teaching was rich in experimentation and trying to make it work as one goes.
 Important lessons are to be learned from this experience, such as the need for a different pre-course assignment, more of Southern authors in the syllabus, more of some basic theories and ideas and perhaps the change in activities that fit the learning objectives of the module better.
 It was interesting to observe that students found the learning objectives of the course relatively unclear, and this is a point for attention in the future to both align my assessment and my activities with the learning objectives.
 Above all, however, it is about managing expectations of those in the classroom before, during and after the coursework.

 Many thanks for sharing your experience of visiting and teaching in southern America.
 The approach you adopted was very good and important but least followed by other scholars from the North.
 One of the reason could be your own background of being originally from the global south.
 Teaching blended with real life local policy challenges makes more sense to the students and draw them to participate in the discussion making the session more interactive.

 Thanks, Arshad, for reading and sharing your thoughts.
 It was a nice experience and it taught me something important, so I look forward to applying the lessons at ISS.
 Looking forward to teaching again.
 I hope your fieldwork is going well.